Status: Draft

 - Verifiable.
 Response carries everything a client needs to reconstruct the actor’s state-root commitment for the read leaf, with no further round-trip.

 - Cheap on the server.
-The proof is a single Merkle path; node maintains the storage trie anyway (CIP-4) so generation is microseconds, not milliseconds.
+The proof is a single QMDB/MMR operation proof; the node maintains the authenticated state anyway (CIP-4) so generation is microseconds, not milliseconds.

 - Stateless on the client.
 No subscription, no session, no pagination.
 One KV → one response.